HenSch90/SiD/Modul-D2_Studiensituation.md

 in:

-q: Wie beurteilen Sie im Allgemeinen die Studienanforderungen in Ihrem Studiengang…
+q: Wie beurteilen Sie im Allgemeinen die Studienanforderungen in Ihrem Studiengang …

 is: